 The CSUSM courses below, or approved equivalents, meet the CSU Pre-Nursing Core requirement for entry to any of our BSN program at CSU San Marcos.
 Please use the ASSIST Web site for finding approved equivalents.
-We also honor any courses approved to meet the CSU Pre-Nursing Core at other CSU campuses with Nursing Programs.
+We also honor any courses completed at other CSU campuses with Nursing programs, which meet the CSU Pre-Nursing Core at that campus.

 |Pre-Nursing Core Requirement||CSUSM Course or Approved Equivalent|